-Summary The State Controller's Office (SCO) audited the methods employed by Contra Costa County to apportion and allocate property tax revenues for the period of July 1, 2015, through June 30, 2018.
-As stated in the Supplemental Information section of this audit report, we did not make a determination on the validity of the county's methodology for apportioning the residual balance from the Redevelopment Property Tax Trust Fund (RPTTF) due to a pending appellate court decision.
-Without consideration of this legal issue, our audit found that the county complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Summary The State Controller's Office (SCO) audited the methods employed by San Diego County to apportion and allocate property tax revenues for the period of July 1, 2009, through June 30, 2018.
+Our audit found an instance of noncompliance with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Specifically, we determined that the county incorrectly included enterprise special districts within the Tier 1 allocation of the qualified electric (QE) property apportionment and allocation process for fiscal year (FY) 2015-16 through FY 2017-18.
 Background After the passage of Proposition 13 in 1978, the California State Legislature (Legislature) enacted new methods for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts.
 The main objective was to provide local government agencies, school districts, and community college districts with a property tax base that would grow as assessed property values increased.
 The method has been further refined in subsequent laws passed by the Legislature.
-One key law was Assembly Bill (AB) 8, Chapter 282, Statutes of 1979, which established the method of allocating property taxes for fiscal year (FY) 1979-80 (base year) and subsequent fiscal years.
+One key law was Assembly Bill (AB) 8, Chapter 282, Statutes of 1979, which established the method of allocating property taxes for FY 1979-80 (base year) and subsequent fiscal years.
 The methodology is commonly referred to as the AB 8 process or the AB 8 system.
 Property tax revenues that local government agencies receive each fiscal year are based on the amount received in the prior year plus a share of the property tax growth within their boundaries.
 Property tax revenues are then apportioned and allocated to local government agencies, school districts, and community college districts using prescribed formulas and methods defined in the Revenue and Taxation Code.
 The AB 8 process involves several steps, including the transfer of revenues from school and community college districts to local government agencies (AB 8 shift) and the development of the tax rate area (TRA) annual tax increment (ATI) apportionment factors, which determine the amount of property tax revenues to be allocated to each jurisdiction.
 The total amount to be allocated to each jurisdiction is then divided by the total amount to be allocated to all entities to determine the AB 8 factor (percentage share) for each entity for the year.
 The AB 8 factors are computed each year for all entities using the revenue amounts established in the prior year.
 These amounts are adjusted for growth annually using ATI factors.
-Subsequent logislation removed from the AD 9 presses regulated railway companies, and qualified electric (QE) properties.
+Subsequent legislation removed from the AB 8 process revenues generated by unitary and operating nonunitary properties, pipelines, regulated railway companies, and QE properties.
 These revenues are now apportioned and allocated under separate processes.